 If your home has no protection from the sun, then it will continue to beat directly down on top of it.
 This is a problem because it means your house will be super hot.

-But you can fix this by adding awnings to your windows, covered porches which will help provide some shade, and even adding shade trees.
+However, you can fix this by adding awnings to your windows, covered porches which will help provide some shade, and even adding shade trees.
 The less the sun can directly hit your windows, the better off you will be, and the cooler you’ll stay.

 13. Freeze Your Sheets and PJ’s

 I read an article once that told all about how people once stayed cool before air conditioning.
-They did a lot of interesting things, like actually building their homes in a way that helped them stay cool.
+They did a lot of interesting things, like building their homes in a way that helped them stay cool.

-But they also did basic things that we can do today regardless of how our homes are built.
+They also did basic things that we can do today regardless of how our homes are built.
 They would freeze their sheets and pajamas.
 It may sound crazy, but they knew the cooler their body temperatures stayed, the more comfortable they would be.

 14. Freeze a Hot Water Bottle